al-march/ngx-popovers/packages/popover/README.md

   <!--
-    Angular doesn't destroy elements in <ng-content />, so the PopoverTemplate directive uses for conditional content projection.
+    Angular doesn't destroy elements in <ng-content />, so the PopoverTemplate directive is used for conditional content projection.

     https://angular.io/guide/content-projection#conditional-content-projection
   -->